Deadskullcandy/CodeHS-Bot/README.md

 Install PyAutoGUI

-In the terminal, type:
+In the terminal, type: pip3 install pyautogui

-shell
-Copy
-Edit
-pip3 install pyautogui
 Create a Python File

 Go to File → New File → Save it with a .py extension (e.g., script.py).